Modal logical aspects of provability predicates and consistency statements: Introduction

 The version of G2 based on $\D{1}$–$\D{3}$ and $\ConL_T$ is not the only possible one.
-Actually, Hilbert and Bernays dealt with an alternative formulation of the consistency statement and proved G2 under different sets of derivability conditions.
-Jeroslow \cite{Jeroslow} and Kreisel and Takeuti \cite{KT} later showed that formalized $\Sigma_1$-completeness suffices for the unprovability of $\ConH_T : \equiv \forall x \, \neg (\PR_T(x) \land \PR_T(\dot{\neg} x))$, among other results.
+Actually, Hilbert and Bernays dealt with an alternative formulation of the consistency statement $\ConH_T : \equiv \forall x \, \neg (\PR_T(x) \land \PR_T(\dot{\neg} x))$ and proved G2 under different sets of derivability conditions.
+Here, $\dot{\neg}$ is a primitive recursive term corresponding to a primitive recursive function calculating the G\"odel number of $\neg \varphi$ from that of $\varphi$.
+Jeroslow \cite{Jeroslow} and Kreisel and Takeuti \cite{KT} later showed that formalized $\Sigma_1$-completeness suffices for the unprovability of $\ConH_T$, among other results.
 These developments indicate that G2 is not a single statement, but rather a family of related theorems stating the unprovability of various consistency statements under appropriate derivability conditions on $\PR_T(x)$.

 In recent years, several studies have investigated the modal logics corresponding to various sets of derivability conditions and formulations of consistency statements.
 In particular, the papers \cite{Kura18,Kura18b,Kura20b,KK,Kura24,Kogure1,Kogure2} have established the arithmetical completeness of several modal logics.
 The present paper is situated within this line of research.
 The aim of this study is twofold.
 The first aim is to give a unified account of previous results on the modal logical investigation of G2 based on various derivability conditions and consistency statements (discussed in Section~\ref{Summary}).
-Through this overview, we clarify how the principles $\mathbf{E}$, $\mathbf{M}$, $\mathbf{C}$, and $\D{3}$, together with the consistency statements $\ConL_T$ and $\ConS_T$, correspond to a wide hierarchy of modal logics, each representing a distinct combination of derivability conditions.
+Through this overview, we clarify how the principles $\mathbf{E}$, $\mathbf{M}$, $\mathbf{C}$, and $\D{3}$, together with the consistency statements $\ConL_T$ and $\ConS_T := \{\neg \,(\PR_T(\gn{\varphi}) \land \PR_T(\gn{\neg \varphi})) \mid \varphi$ is a sentence$\}$, correspond to a wide hierarchy of modal logics, each representing a distinct combination of derivability conditions.
 Table \ref{Table1} in the next section summarizes the overall situation of known and new results.